Flag of Azerbaijan: Use of the Azerbaijan Democratic Republic flag after 1920

 After the fall of the Azerbaijan Democratic Republic in April 1920 following the Red Army invasion, their flag was used by emigrant organizations outside the Soviet Union.
 During World War II, the ADR flag was used by the battalions of the Azerbaijani Legion, who were military formations of ethnic Azerbaijanis fighting on the side of Nazi Germany.
 Depicted on the sleeve emblems of the Azerbaijan Legion's uniforms were three horizontal equal stripes of blue, red and green; a white crescent; and a five-pointed star on a red field.

 The ADR flag was used during a congress of Azerbaijanis headed by former Soviet Azerbaijani major Abdurrahman Fatalibeyli, held in Berlin, Germany on 6 November 1943.
 In 1922, Mammad Amin Rasulzade fled from Soviet Russia, through Finland and to Turkey.
 While there in 1952, he made a copy of the ADR flag, which he later gave to his friend Gulmirza Baghirov.
 Baghirov secretly brought the flag to Azerbaijan and hung it on his home in Maştağa in 1976.
 It was given to the National Museum of History of Azerbaijan in July 2003 and has since been kept in the museum.

-In 1956, a protestor named Jahid Hilaloghlu raised the ADR flag over Maiden Tower in Baku, showing his defiance of Soviet Azerbaijan.
+In 1956, a protester named Jahid Hilaloghlu raised the ADR flag over Maiden Tower in Baku, showing his defiance of Soviet Azerbaijan.
 Hilaloghlu was sentenced to four years of imprisonment and his supporter Chingiz Abdullayev was institutionalized.